WellthCare

 • Seamlessly migrate these individuals off the employer's risk pool, which immediately reduces high-cost claim exposure and lowers premium trends.

-• Help identify employees or family members who may be eligible for Medicaid or subsidized Marketplace plans.
+• Identify eligible employees or family members for Medicaid or subsidized Marketplace plans.

-• Assist with the enrollment process, ensuring they secure secondary coverage that reduces out-of-pocket burdens.
+• Assist with enrollment, securing secondary coverage that reduces out-of-pocket burdens.

 • Maintain seamless primary coverage through the employer plan, supporting retention and financial wellness.